How to Splice Sponge & Dense WeatherstrippingAdmin

 When you need an extrusion made into a ring or one piece unit, it is best to have the splice molded.
-This will give the best seal and have maximum strength at the splice.
+This will give the best seal and have maximum strength at the joint.
 However, when molding is not an option you can splice instead.
 There are a few general rules to follow.

 1. It’s simple, your cut ends need to be straight.

 If you put the ends together, all edges should match.
 Best tool to cut both sponge and dense rubber?
 A utility cutter.
 The ends need to be clean cut and free of all debris.
 If needed, clean with an alcohol pad.
-I found that for the best results, use Loctite Super Bonder 495.
+I found that for the best results, join them using Loctite Super Bonder 495.
 It is formulated for rubber-to-rubber bonding.
 You should be able to find this at any hardware store that carries Loctite products or from the Steele Rubber Products site.

 2. Have a flat surface to work on.